Koreas gain UN sanctions exemption for joint rail survey

-South Korea says the United Nations Security Council has granted sanctions exemption for surveys on North Korean railroad sections the Koreas want to connect with the South.
+South Korea said Saturday that the United Nations Security Council granted an exemption to sanctions that will allow surveys on North Korean railroad sections the Koreas want to connect with the South.

-Seoul's Foreign Ministry said Saturday negotiations with the council's North Korea Sanctions Committee are now finalized.

 The surveys would require the South to bring to the North fuel and a variety of goods, including possibly cars to test on northern tracks.